codyrobb/Phrase/README.md

 ## Inspired By

-This project was inspired the following project by Square.
-It is a Swift port of it.
+This project was inspired by the following project by Square.
+It is a Swift inspired port of it.

 https://github.com/square/phrase